fantome195/wpslockoutkiller/README.md

 and also the result on some routers

-+ NEW Menu Added to Script
++ New Menu Added to Script
 + New Attacks Added
-+ Stay Tune
++ Stay Tuned

+All Rights Reserved Hackshow Team